AlekseiLysogora/AlekseiLysogoraMobile/README.md

 ## **3. Run the project**
 Start the local Appium server at a machine at which you gonna running tests.
->Please, make sure that your device (client) connected with Appium server.
+>Please, make sure that your device (client) is connected to Appium server.

 To run the suite aimed to run the test of *native* application, please, open the terminal and write the following string  ***mvn clean test -P native***